meghabathla/30-Days-with-Js/Day1/Readme.md

 // Reassigning const (this will throw an error)
 // constVariable = "Reassigned value"; // Uncommenting this line will cause a TypeError
+// "TypeError: Assignment to constant variable."

 // Redeclaring const (this will also throw an error)
 // const constVariable = "Redeclared value"; // Uncommenting this line will cause a SyntaxError
+//"SyntaxError: Identifier 'constVariable' has already been declared"
 ```

 ## A script that declares variables of different data types and logs both their values and types to the console: